Jyunaut/motor-performance-enhancement-system/README.md

-# MSE Capstone 2021 - Embedded Motor Performance Enhancement System
+# MSE Capstone 2021 - Embedded Smart Motor Performance Enhancement System

 This project is for an Embedded Smart Motor Performance Enhancement System.